 - 1.1.
 Members received an initial analysis of vacancies held in the Authority as at 1st June 2015.
 Further analysis was requested to define vacant posts as expressed as FTEs (full-time equivalents), and those covered by interim/temporary workers.
-This report provides that further information. - 1.2.
-Following an extensive technical staffing establishment exercise where all the Authority's substantive posts and positions were aligned with approved budgetary provision, a comprehensive overview of the staffing establishment is now available.
-The analysis presented in this report, as at 1st October 2015, provides Members with a detailed breakdown of the numbers of posts that are technically established, comprising the organisational staffing structure; those that are filled; that are unfilled by any replacement and those that remain vacant at this stage.
+A subsequent report was presented to Members on 5th November 2015.
+This report provides an updated analysis based on January 2016 data. - 1.2.
+Following an extensive technical staffing establishment exercise where all the Authority's substantive posts and positions were aligned with approved budgetary provision, a comprehensive vacancy analysis is now available and is proactively managed on a monthly basis.
+The vacancy analysis presented in this report, as at 26th January 2016, provides Members with a detailed breakdown of the numbers of posts that are permanently established, comprising the organisational staffing structure, that are unfilled by a permanent replacement.
 Appendix A refers. - 1.3.
 The analysis also indicates numbers of agency workers that have been engaged to cover some of the substantive unfilled positions, pending decisions being made regarding permanent recruitment, reorganisation or post deletion. - 1.4.
 The organisation now has a fully accounted baseline position from which any subsequent staffing structural changes can be approved, amended and monitored.
 Such a detailed and meticulous exercise is unique amongst medium-sized/larger local authorities.
-Merton has pioneered such an approach.
+Members have been previously advised that Merton has pioneered such an approach.